 In general, HFLAV uses all publicly available results that have written documentation such as a journal publication, preprint, or conference note.
 These include preliminary results presented at conferences and workshops.
 However, preliminary results that remain unpublished for an extended period of time, or for which no publication is planned, are not included.
 A special subset of HFLAV averages are included in the PDG listings; for these averages, only measurements that are published or accepted for publication are used.
-The averages provided by HFLAV are listed by the PDG as "OUR EVALUATION" with a corresponding note.
+The averages provided by HFLAV are listed by the PDG as "Produced by HFLAV".